 Throughout history, archaeologists have uncovered countless artifacts that shed light on ancient civilizations.
-While some of these discoveries are identifiable and strengthen our understanding of ancient civilizations.
-However, some discoveries defy explanation, leaving historians and scientists puzzled.
-These mysterious objects challenge our understanding of history, sparking debates nd wile theories about their origins and purposes.
+While some of these discoveries are identifiable and strengthen our understanding of ancient civilizations, some defy explanation, leaving historians and scientists puzzled.
+These mysterious objects challenge our understanding of history, sparking debates and wild theories about their origins and purposes.

 From unexplained machines to ancient maps that depict lands before their discovery, here are 15 of the strangest objects found in ancient ruins.